rnelson0/puppetconf/2016/one/02_details.md

 # Release Notes

 * All of them - not just the latest version.
-* If you skipped a dozen major/minor/patch versions, you have lots to read and collate.
-If that sounds horrible, it is!
+* Lots to read if you skipped a dozen major/minor/patch versions.
+Look for conflicts.
 * Stay up to date - less reading and resolving conflicting notes.
-* This informs your version stairstep plans.
+* Your findings inform your version stairstep plans.

-<!SLIDE >
+<!SLIDE incremental>

 # Stairstep Roadmap

-Varies depending on your starting point.
-Find the minimum steps; you can usually skip some MINOR releases.
+* Varies depending on your starting point.
+* Find the minimum steps; you can usually skip some MINOR releases.

-Enable the Future Parser before you hit 4.x.
+* Enable the Future Parser before you hit 4.x.

-For example, the steps between 3.6.x and 4.5.x (Open Source):

-* 3.6.x -> 3.8.x
-* 3.8.x w/Future Parser
+* PE: Requires intermediate versions or not-in-place migration
-* 3.8.x -> 4.latest
+* FOSS: Go straight to 4.latest

 ~~~SECTION:notes~~~
 With Open Source, you can pretty much jump from 3.8 to the latest 4.x.
 In fact, you probably do NOT want to go to 4.0 and then jump again, as there are bugs and config file changes and so on that may bite you.